-This in-person event, being held in the Executive Lounge at Stevenage Football Club, will present the opportunity to members of the public affected by dementia, dementia service providers or those who have a professional interest in the disease, to learn about a new, local football reminiscence programme for people living with dementia and their family supporters.
+This in-person event, being held in the Executive Lounge at Stevenage Football Club, will present the opportunity to members of the public affected by dementia, dementia service providers or those who have a professional interest in dementia.
+Learn about a new, local football reminiscence programme for people living with dementia and their family supporters.
 Lasting around an hour, it will include a presentation, an opportunity to ask questions and refreshments.

 Research shows that reminiscence therapy can stimulate memories, reduce isolation, create friendships and new shared experience for people living with dementia and carers.